jingjipan/revuhub/Iteration 2 Architecture.md

 	package com.comp3350.rev_u_hub.persistence_layer;

 The persistence layer consists of three database classes that implement three interfaces, also with a script file.

-The script file implements the initialization of database.
+The script file performs the initialization of the database.

-Three tables are created, which are 'MOVIES', 'USERS' table and 'REVIEWS' 'MOVIES' consists of a 'MOVIENAME' primary key and multiple other keys which stores info of that movie.
+Three tables are created, which are 'MOVIES', 'USERS' table and 'REVIEWS'

+* 'MOVIES' consists of a 'MOVIENAME' primary key and multiple other keys which stores info of that movie.
-'USERS' consists of a 'USERNAME' primary key and 'PASSWORD' key.
+* 'USERS' consists of a 'USERNAME' primary key and 'PASSWORD' key.
-'REVIEWS' consists of reference foreign keys, 'USERNAME' and 'MOVIENAME'.
+* 'REVIEWS' consists of reference foreign keys, 'USERNAME' and 'MOVIENAME'.
 Also with a 'REVIEW' key which is the storage of review.

 These interfaces are also implemented by stub classes for testing.
 Each database is associated with one data object: